schematype/schematype-org/_posts/2016-07-06-schematype-basic-language-design.markdown

 This post is an introduction to the language basics.
 It was intended to raise more questions than it answers.
-There is much more to cover, but hopefully that's enough to get you started with SchemaType!
+There is much more to cover, but hopefully that's enough to start you thinking about SchemaType!